HossamAbubakr/Toddy/README.md

 8. Each component in the redux branch has all the refactoring steps to switch from state to Redux.

-9. Each component in the advanced router branch has all the refactoring steps to extend implement router params and 404 routing.
+9. Each component in the advanced router branch has all the refactoring steps to implement router params and 404 routing.

 ## Structure
 **Main Branch**